* Click here to return to the main conference page *

 WELCOME RECEPTION

 All conference registrants are invited to our Welcome Reception to mingle and network!
 Light refreshments will be provided by our fabulous host and sponsors!
+This is located just across the street from Moore Hall.

 4:00 p.m. – 5:00 p.m.